Azure/azure-rest-api-specs/specification/security/resource-manager/readme.md

   - code: GetCollectionOnlyHasValueAndNextLink
     from: Microsoft.Security\stable\2024-01-01\pricings.json
     reason: The collections is limited to 13 items maximum.
 No need for paging.
 Also old versions did not have these fields as well.
+  - code: ResourceNameRestriction
+    from: Microsoft.Security\preview\2024-03-01\securityConnectors.json
+    reason: Old versions do not have pattern as well, and if I add a pattern to this version, I get another error about breaking the last version's pattern.
+  - code: PatchBodyParametersSchema
+    from: Microsoft.Security\preview\2024-03-01\securityConnectors.json
+    reason: Patch uses a complex composable object model which cannot be easily split. it will be addressed in a future PR, as this occurs in previous API versions as well.
+  - code: UnSupportedPatchProperties
+    from: Microsoft.Security\preview\2024-03-01\securityConnectors.json
+    reason: Patch uses a complex composable object model which cannot be easily split. it will be addressed in a future PR, as this occurs in previous API versions as well.
+  - code: AvoidAdditionalProperties
+    from: Microsoft.Security\preview\2024-03-01\securityConnectors.json
+    reason: This is a property used across all API versions. changing it would be a breaking change, and is required for
 ```

 ### Basic Information